tuanio/tuanio/README.md

 ## Hi, I'm Nguyễn Văn Anh Tuấn 👋🏼💪🏼

-I'm now working as an Intern in Institude for Infrocomm Research, A*Star Group.
+I'm now working as an Research Intern in Institude for Infrocomm Research, A*Star Group.
 My topics are Voice Conversion (VC) and Spoken Language Understanding (SLU).
 I rate myself as a hard worker.
 Welcome to my Github page!😝

 #### In 2021, my aims are: